 - You are frustrated and/or discouraged.

-Let me offer some helpful ideas.
-And may I start by saying I hope you forgive what may seem like an over simplified approach to what you experience as great frustration and discouragement.
-If you work hard, pray hard but have meager results, take heart in this truth, your experience is more common than you might imagine and you can break out of this stuck place.
+If you work hard and pray hard but have meager results, take heart in this truth, your experience is more common than you might imagine, and you can break out of this survival zone.

-The value in a “simple” approach is that you don’t need one more thing in your life that is complicated!
+There is great value in a “simple” approach because you don’t need one more thing in your life that is complicated.
 You need to read something and say, “I can do that.”
-So here goes.

-Greater productivity often comes from working less, working smarter and working with a plan.
-Working proactively rather than jumping every time the phone rings is essential.
-When you are rested and refreshed you can think more clearly, your attitude is better, and your decisions are more resolute.
-Consistent rest is healthy and needed.
-Take a day off.
-I know that isn’t always easy, but do it.
-Find a hobby you enjoy.
-Take time to play.
+Working proactively, rather than jumping every time the phone rings is essential.
+When you are rested and refreshed, you can think more; clearly, your attitude is better, and your decisions are more resolute.

 3) Get reacquainted with your calling.